 St. Trudpert's Abbey, Benedictine monastery in Münstertal, Germany

-The monastery was founded in the 7th century by Irish missionary Trudpert and grew into a wealthy institution with extensive lands.
-Over the centuries it suffered major damage from conflicts including the Peasants' War and the Thirty Years' War.
+The monastery was founded in the 7th century by the Irish missionary Trudpert and gradually grew into a powerful religious institution over the following centuries.
+It was badly damaged during the Peasants' War and again during the Thirty Years' War, after which it was largely rebuilt in the Baroque style.

 The community of curious travelers